Electricity markets explained

 This team works closely with external customers and stakeholders through open governance process for industry codes as well as various industry work groups and governance functions.

-This team makes recommendations to government on how much electricity capacity to procure in the Capacity Market, which is the Government’s main policy mechanism for securing reliable electricity capacity.
+The team also advises the government on how much electricity to procure in the Capacity Market.
 The Capacity Market ensures the legislated Reliability Standard of loss of load expectation (LOLE) to not exceed three hours per year.
+Exceeding this would indicate a higher risk of blackouts or supply interruptions.

-Additionally, this team models technology de-rating factors.
-These de-rating factors measure how different technologies contribute to security of supply and are used to determine Capacity Market payments to market participants.
-The EMR Modelling team provides annual recommendations and supporting modelling in the NESO’s annual Electricity Capacity Report.
+Additionally, this team models technology de-rating factors, which measure how different technologies contribute to security of supply and are used to calculate Capacity Market payments to market participants.
+The EMR Modelling team provides annual recommendations and supporting modelling in our annual Electricity Capacity Report.
 They then recommend updates to auction parameters (as required) as part of the Demand Curve Adjustment process following prequalification for the Capacity Market.

 The EMR Modelling team also provides modelling expertise for the NESO’s Winter Outlook report.
-This report provides government and industry stakeholders insights into electricity security of supply for the winter ahead.
-As part of this report, the EMR Modelling team models the margins between electricity supply and demand over the winter period and forecasts whether the system will be within the Reliability Standard.
+The team models the margins between electricity supply and demand over the winter period and forecasts whether the system will be within the Reliability Standard.

 Get involved